hmnshudhmn24/habit-coach-gen-ai/README.md

 - Be transparent: this is a *coaching* tool, not a medical or nutritionist substitute.
 - Respect user privacy and do not send sensitive images or data to third-party APIs unless consented.

----

-## 🧩 License

-MIT — feel free to use and adapt for demos and prototypes.

----

-If you want, I can:
-- package this project into a downloadable ZIP,
-- add a Dockerfile (CPU-only) for reproducible installs, or
-- swap the image classifier for a CLIP zero-shot implementation / Food101 model.